First impressions matter.

-After all, if the call were that important, it probably wouldn't have gone to voicemail in the first place.
+If the call were that important, it probably wouldn't have gone to voicemail in the first place.

 Not all of these example scripts serve the same purpose.

-You'll want to pick the one that best fits your needs at the moment, whether you're going away for the holidays or doing a big marketing push.
+You will want to pick the one that best fits your needs at the moment, whether you're going away for the holidays or doing a big marketing push.

 Between them all, we have no doubt you'll find one that serves you well, especially if you want a professional to record it.

-This is a great all-purpose message to use when your receptionist or administrative assistant is out of the office.
+In this example, we see an all-purpose message to use when your receptionist or administrative assistant is out of the office.
 It communicates all the general information a caller would need to guide their search for assistance.

 Use this greeting in the case of unfortunate circumstances to help you with damage control.

 When your reps call back, they can do so with all the pertinent information already at hand.